tarrie/journal/README.md

 - Finish create group event next time around for api.
 -  could not annotate multipart form errors w/ tomcat so leavig that for another day
 - Spent some time reorganizing front end and made group context doesnt work tho

+# 4.7.20
+- hooked up api to front end but only two methods getEvents, and uploadImg.
+Need to create end point to get the group, also need to change getEvents probs delete and use Dynamodb streams